tonyli1121/Reddit-Analysis/index.md

 ![main_submissions_dataframe](pictures/main_submissions.png)

-Here we see that there are several rows in `domain` that are NaN, after looking into the data, we dropped these rows because they have little influence on the data.
+Here we see that there are several rows in `domain` that are `NaN`, after looking into the data, we dropped these rows because they have little influence on the data.

 ![submissions_nan](pictures/submissions_nan.png)